botfront/rasa-webchat/README.md

 ```
 ###### sending a message to be displayed as a tooltip

-You first need to set a tooltipPayload in the props of the component, then, for the answer to that payload, you should define a response with a metada object and a property `tooltip = true`.
+You first need to set a tooltipPayload in the props of the component, then, for the answer to that payload, you should define a response with a

+object and a property `tooltip = true`.
 This message will then be displayed as a tooltip before the widget is opened.
 This works with Botfront, but not yet with vanilla Rasa.
 ```python
 message = {